-At the age of 26, Casey is an eight-year pro – he made his debut at 17.
-A talented young prospect at 130 pounds, he was an acccomplished amateur.
+At the age of 29, Casey is an 11-year pro – he made his debut at 17.
+A contender at 130 pounds, he was an amateur standout before his debut.

 “They gave me that nickname at my first state tournament when I was eight years old.
 My whole team, we all made it to state and everybody was losing.
 One of my coaches was like, ‘You know what, Casey?
 You’ve got to pull a hat-trick, work some magic, do something.’
 I tried my best and I won the fight.
 I won the state title and ever since then, my coach has been calling me ‘The Wizard.’ ”

 AMATEUR, PERSONAL BACKGROUND: Casey said, “I was born and raised in Austin.
 I have two brothers and one half-sister.
 My mother, she’s a community liaison for an elementary school, and my father, he cuts meat at HEB.

 “There’s plenty of boxers in the family – pretty much if you were a boy in my family, you had about 20-plus amateur fights.
 My uncle was a professional, as well as my grandfather on my mother’s side.
 My father had about 30 amateur fights.
 Both of my brothers, they had at least, I’d say, 60-plus amateur fights.

 “As you can see, I’ve been around boxing my whole life.
 It’s a family thing.
 I’ve been in the gym since I was six.
 I had my first fight when I was eight, and I won my first tournament when I was eight.
 Ever since then, I’ve just been fighting.

 “I had 110 amateur fights – I was 95-15.
 Pretty much every year I was the dominant factor in the local, state and South Texas associations.
 I rarely lost in those tournaments.
 I was at least a five-time state champ.
 There’s no telling how many of those small tournaments that I won.